allinbits/cosmos-cash/docs/Explanation/ADR/adr-009-fungibility.md

 * The chain's EMT will have a chosen name, such as EUR-E.

-* Issuers support Fungibility on chain via:
+* Issuers support Fungibility on chain:
    - A transaction type is available as follows: for User U, licensed by Issuer I1, U can 'send' to I1 the EMT an Issuer I2, 'receiving' in returning the EMT of I1.
    - The transaction will fail if: I1 is up to its issuance limit or the Issuer license of I2 has been revoked.